 Efforts are made to recognise and be aware of the possibility of bias (for example, gender reassignment or racial), so that this can be eliminated in both the School's teaching and learning materials and teaching styles.
-Materials are carefully selected for all areas of the curriculum so as to avoid stereotypes and bias.
+Materials are carefully selected for all areas of the curriculum so as to avoid stereotypes and bias and to promote equality, equity, diversity and inclusion.